kopia/kopia/site/content/docs/Features/_index.md

 * Multiple users or computers can share the same repository: if different users have the same files, the files are uploaded only once as Kopia deduplicates content across the entire repository.

+### Repositories are Concurrency Safe

+Kopia fully supports accessing the same repository by multiple users at the same time with no write locks.
+This means many different computers can all create snapshots and upload data to a single repository at the same time!
+There are built-in protocols that allow for this to happen seamlessly and you don't need to run a server to enable this feature.
+This all happens on the client.
+It does this using the passage of time to prevent deleting or overwriting data that another client is actively working with. **All clients must have their clocks in sync** +- a few minutes, otherwise bad things can happen.

 > NOTE: Kopia allows one password per repository, and there is currently no access control mechanism when sharing a repository with someone.
-If you share a repository with someone else, then you must also share your password with them and they will have access to your data.
+If you share a repository with someone else, then you must also share your password with them and they will have access to all your data.
 Therefore, make sure you trust all the other users/computers that you share a repository with!

+Basic access control lists can be done using the Kopia [server](#Optional-Server-Mode-with-API-Support-to-Centrally-Manage-Backups-of-Multiple-Machines) to provide some protection.

 ### Policies Control What and How Files/Directories are Saved in Snapshots